akimboyko/python_fire_demo/README.md

 ## Why Python file?
 * Fire can be applied on any Python object: functions, classes, modules, objects, dictionaries, lists, tuples, etc. They all work!
-* No need to parse explicetly command line arguments, instead Python definition is used
+* No need to parse explicitly command line arguments; instead, Python definition is used

 ## How to get help
 see [demo_simple_01.py](demo_simple_01.py)